-a projected achievement date has been set for each goal and objectives; and
+a projected achievement date has been set for each goal and objectives;

-a projected number of training hours has been established for each goal and objectives.
+a projected number of training hours has been established for each goal and objectives; and

+the customer's satisfaction and service delivery as described in the VR-SFP was verified by customer's signature on the VR3138 and VR3137B or by VR staff member’s contact with the customer.

 The work adjustment trainer, customer, and VR counselor must sign the original and updated VR3137B, Personal Social Adjustment and Work Adjustment Training Plan to document agreement to the training plan.
-No WAT is authorized until the VR counselor approves the VR3137B and an SA is received.
+No WAT is authorized until the VR counselor approves the VR3137B and a SA is received.
+For more information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 VR will not pay any fees related to excused or unexcused absences or holidays.